aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/05_write.md

 only the structure and is meant to be used with the `GenFormat` method in `Geometry`.
 The `.hsd` writes a full input template, including the structure.

+The `.pyscf` extension writes a template python script for using with pyscf.
+The script creates an instance of a Mole object (in the case of a molecule) or a Cell object (if it is a crystal).